UNMECE231Fall2021/homework-1/README.md

 You will create a Makefile to compile the files in the `LinkedListDouble` folder.
 The name of the executable must be `run_list_run`.

+## FnPointers

+You will create a Makefile to compile the file in the `FnPointers` folder.
+The name of the executable must be `test_pointer`.

 # Rubric

-    Makefile for FnPointers                 - 20%
+    Makefile for LinkedListSingle           - 20%
-    Makefile for LinkedListSingle           - 25%
+    Makefile for LinkedListDouble           - 25%
-    Makefile for LinkedListDouble           - 30%
+    Makefile for FnPointers                 - 30%
     Makefile syntax same as Context above   - 25%
     ---------------------------------------------
     Total                                   - 100%